slgoodrich/slgoodrich/README.md

 Senior Product Manager building platforms in complex environments where "move fast and break things" gets you sued or people die.

 Currently untangling legacy enterprise systems at HHS.
-Previously: ML-powered formulary systems at Judi Health, scaling pricing infrastructure at Truepill, consumer products at GoodRx.

 ---